Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?

+I had the idea for this project after Berea removed the calendar functionality from EAB Navigate360.
+I quite enjoyed the feature, so I had the idea that I could potentially recreate the feature for myself.

+My final project is a lot closer to the idea I had than I thought I would reach.
+While it definitely hasn't reached the level of functionality that the original feature had, it is still very cool.

+The hardest part of the project were the finishing touches - going beyond basic functionality, and diving deeper into tkinter to learn how to more effectively make the GUI pretty.
+There are so many different ways I could have designed a calendar, and deciding between them was difficult.

+During this process, I learned that I always have the ability to learn to use completely new libraries to make something beautiful.
+If I had the change to redo this project, I would spend more time trying to implement a feature to save the calendar into a file.